 Hullabalook’s headless commerce platform works like Netflix.
 Our cloud-first architecture pre-computes all the parts of your site and pushes it to CDNs, when users interact with the site, we use the computing power of the users own device to update the page, which means we can scale to huge traffic volumes without any risk of outages.

 Think of us as Netflix for ecommerce.
 Hundreds of thousands of shoppers can use a Hullabalook powered page at the same time and everything will still run smoothly.

 To give you some context, during the Black Friday weekend of 2021, we reported 36m events on our platform.
 That’s about 75 per second.
 0% of shoppers waited for a page to load, were added to a queue, saw broken product images, or experienced a site crash.

 So, instead of losing (potentially) hundreds of thousands of pounds due to site crashes and bad user experiences during future peak seasons, retailers should invest in scalable technology - such as Hullabalook.

-Want to implement Hullabalook on your site ready for peak season 2023?
+Want to implement Hullabalook on your site ready for future peak seasons?
 Get in touch, we’d love to hear from you.